KorvinPrim/Templates-for-all-occasions/README.md

 # Templates-for-all-occasions
-Сollection of templates for different tasks and cases
+Collection of templates for various tasks and cases

-Templates for tkinter.py - It is a template for the rapid deployment of a new GUI module based on tkinter.
+Templates for tkinter.py - This is a template for the rapid deployment of a new graphics module based on tkinter.

+Drop zone templates tkinter.py - This is an application template with a place to drag a tkinter-based file into it.